CMU-CREATE-Lab/data-visualization-tools/apps/heatmap/README.md

     alpha = Transparency.
 Only if red/green/blue are present.
 Range: ]0,255[ magnitude = Point size.
 Range: ]0,255[

+In addion to the column data, and the header values that goes with them (see the binary format spec), there are some extra optional header values available:

+    timeresolution = The step value for the timeslider when the user clicks + / -, in seconds. options = a dictionary of default values for the URL parameters.

 The default values will produce a nice orange visualization with uniformly sized points.